yorunoken/HanamiBot/README.md

 `replay` render a user's replay

-do `?help` in your server for more information.
+do `!help` in your server for more information.

 ## Contact me